-These healthy buckwheat pancakes cook up light and fluffy, especially compared to most whole-grain pancakes.
-And the only special ingredient is buckwheat flour—everything else you probably already have in your pantry.
+These buckwheat pancakes cook up fluffy as can be, contrary to most whole-grain pancakes.
+And if the healthy angle doesn’t compel you, the spectacularly nutty taste will.
+The only special ingredient is buckwheat flour—everything else you probably already have in your pantry.

 Buckwheat Pancakes Recipe

 - 1 cup (4 3/4 ounces or 135 grams) buckwheat flour

 - 1 cup (4 3/4 ounces or 135 grams) whole-wheat flour